 Molly Z. is continuously seeking out new illustration projects and creating archives of art to license.
 She is also involved in several international volunteer organizations and is grateful for the privilege to work with clients and be creative in life....And in case you were wondering, the Z. stands for Zakrajsek.

+Tell us a little about you self and what you do.
 My name is Molly Zakrajsek, but I am known as Molly Z. My last name is definitely difficult for most people and it seems to be more memorable to go by Molly Z. I am a professional digital illustrator and pattern designer.
 I create art for advertising and licensing which has been used on billboards packaging, school supplies, stationery products, gift wrap, scrap booking products, and party supplies.

 I also develop characters, icons, patterns and illustrations that are used to create a brand experience in specific environments for retail and community spaces, museum exhibits and schools.